clartaq/cwiki/resources/private/md/Path_to_Release.md

 - ~~Implement page import and export.~~ Done.
 - Implement full text search.
 - ~~Make contents of "All Users" and "All Tags" pages clickable links.~~ Done.
-- Integrate Writing Markdown editor.
+- ~~Integrate Writing Markdown editor.~~ Done.
+Actually wrote a simple editor in ClojureScript.
 - ~~Rationalize CSS, particularly for code listings.~~
 - Test operation when installed on a server.
 - Complete documentation pages.